Scaarus/nativedb/socialclub/ScInboxGetTotalNumMessages.md

 int SC_INBOX_GET_TOTAL_NUM_MESSAGES();
 ```

-Get the total number of messages in the inbox available to be processed NOTE: This number may change (bigger or smaller) as we refresh our local inbox
+Get the total number of messages in the inbox available to be processed
+This number may change (bigger or smaller) as we refresh our local inbox